achliopa/udemy_BeginnersROSCourse/readme.md

 ### Lecture 4 - Intro

-* we will install it on ubuntu 16.04 (so kinetic) we can makje a vm with ubuntu 18.04 to instal melodic
+* we will install it on ubuntu 16.04 (so kinetic). we can make a vm with ubuntu 18.04 to instal melodic

 ### Lecture 6 - Which ROS version to use?